-- 4.223 With the central aims of providing expert advice to raise and/or establish a protective capacity against chemical weapons and to facilitate regional coordination, the Secretariat conducted capacity-building activities in several regions and subregions in collaboration with donors and with the assistance of States Parties.
-In this connection, success was achieved mainly in Asia and in Latin America and the Caribbean, in terms of boosting the capacities of their existing assistance and protection training providers, and in identifying new institutional centres that are ready to integrate into this approach.
-In addition to the traditional curricula for this kind of training, activities included table-top and practical training exercises in the field involving emergency scenarios, under the supervision of officials from the Secretariat. - 4.224 In the African region, activities were aimed at fostering subregional response capacity and at supporting African States Parties in the development of protective measures against chemical attacks and threats.
+- 4.227 In the African region, activities were aimed at fostering subregional response capacity and at supporting African States Parties in the development of protective measures against chemical attacks and threats.
 These objectives are pursued within the framework of the fourth phase of the Africa Programme (2017-2019) by actively engaging with the regional economic communities in Africa and their Member States.
-The pilot project using this approach involved the East African Community, and led to Uganda hosting a regional chemical, biological, radiological, and nuclear (CBRN) training centre. - 4.225 In an effort to improve coordination with States Parties in each region in the selection of its regional assistance and protection activities, the Secretariat in 2014 introduced a tailored approach to training, focused on annual training cycles conducted at the regional level.
-In line with this approach for capacity-building projects under Article X, most participants selected for this type of training completed a full cycle (basic, advanced, and confirmatory exercise) in one year. - 4.226 With the purpose of optimising resources and meeting the diversified needs of the States Parties, the Secretariat has provided training through the integration of various capacities at the national or subregional levels, and has assisted States Parties in building integrated national or subregional emergency first response teams (composed of army, police, firefighting, emergency medical, and civil defence personnel) to act as a team of future master instructors.
+The pilot project using this approach involved the East African Community, and led to Uganda hosting a regional chemical, biological, radiological, and nuclear (CBRN) training centre. - 4.228 In an effort to improve coordination with States Parties in each region in the selection of its regional assistance and protection activities, the Secretariat in 2014 introduced a tailored approach to training, focused on annual training cycles conducted at the regional level.
+In line with this approach for capacity-building projects under Article X, most participants selected for this type of training completed a full cycle (basic, advanced, and confirmatory exercise) in one year. - 4.229 With the purpose of optimising resources and meeting the diversified needs of the States Parties, the Secretariat has provided training through the integration of various capacities at the national or subregional levels, and has assisted States Parties in building integrated national or subregional emergency first response teams (composed of army, police, firefighting, emergency medical, and civil defence personnel) to act as a team of future master instructors.
 The Secretariat also expanded its courses to be delivered in other languages, including Russian and Arabic.